-Teylor: I couldn't believe-'cause I just kept seeing random clips-that it was all the same song.
-Because it felt like very different genres.
-And then finally I was like, "I gotta see this whole thing," so I did seek that out.
-Really lovely.
+Teylor: I couldn't believe, 'cause I just kept seeing random clips, that it was all the same song.

+Teylor: Because it's- it felt like very different genres.
+And then finally I was like, "I gotta see this whole thing," so I did seek that out, and it was really lovely.